 We expect Rockstar Games, our wholly-owned publisher of the hit Grand Theft Auto and Midnight Club franchises, to continue to be a leader in the action product category and create groundbreaking entertainment by leveraging our existing franchises as well as developing new brands.
 Software titles published by our Rockstar Games label are primarily internally developed.
 We believe that Rockstar has established a uniquely original, popular cultural phenomenon with its Grand Theft Auto series and continues to expand on our established franchises by releasing sequels as well as offering downloadable episodes and content.
-In 2010, Rockstar released the critically acclaimed Grand Theft Auto: Chinatown Wars on the iPhone and iPod touch.
-Rockstar is also well known for developing brands in other genres, including the Bully, Manhunt, Max Payne and Red Dead franchises, and introduced a new brand in the music genre in 2009 with Rockstar Games and Timbaland present Beaterator.
+In January 2010, Rockstar released the highly rated Grand Theft Auto: Chinatown

+Wars on the iPhone and iPod touch, and in May 2010, Rockstar released the critically acclaimed Red Dead Redemption on Xbox 360 and PS3.
+Rockstar is also well known for developing brands in other genres, including the Bully, Manhunt and Max Payne franchises.